lukeluo/arm-programming/qemu-environment.md

 - ##### Qemu startup script([arm.sh](arm.sh))

   It is time to startup our Qemu instance.
 According to [qemu arm 32bit pci bug](https://bugs.launchpad.net/qemu/+bug/1790975) , I need to use **"-M virt,highmem"**  in Qemu startup  to workaround this bug.

-  During the first boot, although We have injected a virtio_pci driver into the new initramfs,  but it will not be found automatically while Udev is setup devices.
-We need to manually "**insmod**" this module while boot is dropped into and emergency shell.
-After we load the driver, the PCI disk will showup.
-We just mount this disk onto "/new_root", and exit from the emergency, then the boot continue and we can login with "root/root".

-  After login, we should regenerate an initramfs via mkinitcpio,  then copy the new initramfs/kernel  from /boot out to Qemu boot directory, to replace our hand-cooked "injected" version of initramfs and the old kernel.
-After that , the boot will go smoothly with manual intervention.
+  After login, if we upgrade linux kernel, we need to copy new kernel/initramfs out of VM so Qemu can use new kernel/initramfs.

 - ##### User space tool chain setup([userspace.sh](userspace.sh))

-​       We copy this file into /mnt/root/, so after login, we can just run to initialize pacman and then install all the necessary packages like gcc gdb, etc.
+​       We already copy userpsace.sh  into /mnt/root/ when execute disk.sh.
+After login, we can just run this script to initialize pacman and then install all the necessary packages like gcc gdb, etc.

-After system upgrade, we need to copy back the new kernel/initramfs back to host.

 - ##### Simple test
 ```bash